genular/pandora-backend/documentation/docker_images/README.md

 ### 2. Build docker image
 Remove `--network=host` if needed.
-`sudo docker build --network=host --tag "genular/simon:latest" --file ./Dockerfile .`
+`docker build --no-cache --network=host --tag "genular/simon:latest" --file ./Dockerfile .`

 ## 3. Running SIMON Container
 In order to run a test instance of `SIMON` we first need to prepare the environment.